accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Navigate to form elements using screen reader gestures.
-1. Check that a label is displayed when the focus of the screen reader is on the form field.
+1. Check that a label is rendered when the focus of the screen reader is on the form field.
 1. If it is, the criterion is validated.

 ###### iOS with voice control